 Here are some notes that I hope will enlighten you as to my background, character and personality.
 A more thoroughgoing description would really require a book, so my presentation will be brief.

-Overall, I would say that my childhood, although not perfect, was stable, consistent, and nurturing.
-I was raised in Queens, New York, one of the five boroughs (administrative divisions) of the City.
-My family consisted of both parents and a brother.
-We were, so to speak, very 'middle middle class', in lifestyle as well as economic situation.
+Overall, I would say that my childhood was stable, consistent, and nurturing.
+I spent many years in Queens, New York, one of the five boroughs (administrative divisions) of the City.
+My family was, generally speaking, 'middle class', in lifestyle as well as economic situation.
 However, we were quite different from others in our social class, with intellectual endeavours and personal development taking more prominent roles.

-My father, Charles, was an accountant at Pan American Airlines, my mother, Barbara, was a housewife until she went back to work, as a lab technician, when I was about 14.
 My parents were both born in Croatia, but had fairly complex backgrounds.
 On my father's side, there were German and Austrian connections, on my mother's side, Bulgarian and Macedonian.
 My father, as a soldier, escaped from Nazi-dominated Croatia during the Second World War, and was granted refugee status in what was by that time Allied-controlled Italy.
 He returned to Yugoslavia to work as a pilot in the national airline, but then he emigrated to America a few years after this.
-My mother was planning on starting on a career in Croatia when she happened to meet, through mutual acquaintances, my father in Rome during a holiday.
-They dated only a short time before deciding to marry that city, in St Peter's Basilica.
+He is also the only person in history to have been involved in two aircraft hijackings . . . and was never prosecuted.
+My mother came from a somewhat different environment.
+She was planning on starting on a career in Croatia when she happened to meet, through mutual acquaintances, my father in Rome during a holiday.
+They decided to marry that city, in St Peter's Basilica.
 My mother realised that her future then lay in the New World, and they both came to America, where they permanently settled.
+My father, Charles, became an accounting manager at Pan American Airlines, and my mother, Barbara, was a housewife until she went back to work, as a lab technician, when I was about 14.

-After my birth, the first residence in which we lived was a rented apartment on the top floor of a house in Corona, Queens.
-When I was five, we moved to a somewhat better apartment in an eight floor building not far away.
+The first residence in which we lived was a rented apartment on the top floor of a house in Corona, Queens.
+A few years later, we moved to a somewhat better apartment in an eight floor building not far away.
 A few years after that, we were able to purchase our own house in Jackson Heights.
 This neighbourhood had an interesting history, in that it was at one time one of the premier areas of New York City, but had become 'merely' middle class by the time we moved there.
 The well-built two-story brick house in Jackson Heights dated from the 1930s.
 In all the places we lived, I believe that we were comfortable and secure but without having many luxuries.
 I learned to appreciate the all of the good qualities of the things I possessed, and I also learned how to make the best use of them, which often involved ingenuity and imagination.
 If I had been born into a wealthy household, where my whims were catered to, I might have developed a 'throwaway' mentality, and never appreciated the intrinsic value of the things I had.

-Growing up, we were encouraged to expand our understanding of the world, whether it was through reading books or talking with other people or getting information from the mass media.
+Growing up, I was encouraged to expand my understanding of the world, whether it was through reading books or talking with other people or getting information from the mass media.
 Thus, education was always an important focus in my home.
 My parents wanted me to attain high academic qualifications, although their own credentials differed.
 Whereas my mother had attained a Master's Degree in Agricultural Science by her late 20s, my father did not attain his Bachelor's Degree until his 40s, through the arduous process of attending night school.

-Religiously, I lived in a diverse, if not confused, household.
-My father was a very nominal Roman Catholic, my mother a relatively devout Seven Day Adventist Protestant.
+I lived in a religiously diverse household.
+My father was a nominal Roman Catholic, my mother a relatively devout Seven Day Adventist Protestant.
 However, my father's real 'religion' was Croatian nationalism, which he pursued passionately all the time he lived in the US.
 Although I was raised as a Roman Catholic, my mother did not try to convert me to Protestantism, nor did my father try to convert me to political nationalism; I did however attend my mother's church meetings from time to time, which I found intriguing in a certain sense, but overall uninspiring and rather dull.
 This situation gave me an interesting perspective on how people deal with spirituality, in its various forms.

 My parents, being immigrants from Europe, had gained proficiency in English only after coming to America.
 My mother did not know English very well when I was very young, and in essence, she was learning the language as I was.
 I also think that I learned Croatian probably before I even learned English, something which might have made my linguistic development more difficult in the early stages of school.